jmjatlanta/bitshares-core-wiki/Memory-Reduction-for-Nodes.md

 ## Special notes

-- All the described options except `--plugins` are currently in `master` branch of `bitshares-core`. `--plugins` is in `develop` branch.
-It will likely be merged to `master` in next release.
-- A new option could be `untrack accounts`. we could identify the biggers and run a node with the account history of bots out.
+- A new option could be `untrack-account`. we could identify the biggers and run a node with the account history of bots out.